Hi, I’m Paula. I’m a stay at home mom of two children and I abuse screen time. If you do too, welcome to Screen Time’s Anonymous!

 Mom's Addiction to Toddler Screen Time

-For me, the addiction started when I my second child was born.
+For me, the addiction started when my second child was born.

-I started putting the TV on for my 1 year old to keep him distracted so that I could keep an eye on him while I nursed the baby.
+I started putting the TV on for my one year old to keep him distracted so that I could keep an eye on him while I nursed the baby.

 Since then I’ve put it for him when he starts getting too grumpy or jealous, while I cook or clean, or when his sister is sleeping and I need him to stay quiet.

-When I count how much TV time he gets I feel guilty and disappointed in myself because I know its not good for him but I would never get anything done around the house (and regardless, I’m always behind on my house chores).
+When I count how much TV time he gets I feel guilty and disappointed in myself because I know it’s not good for him.
+But I would never get anything done around the house.
+I’m always behind on my house chores anyway.

 Although we haven’t let our kids use handheld devices much yet, the same applies.

 Without screen/TV time how would we juggle everything or stay sane?